 One of the most unfair things we do for pregnant families is give them a 40 week “due” date.
 A date that, while just an estimate, implies a “must-be-born-before” date.
 A “best-by” date.
 A “you’re failing if you’re still pregnant” date.

 The truth is, the VAST MAJORITY of my clients giving birth to their first babies give birth somewhere between 41 and 42 weeks, with some birthing a bit earlier and some birthing even later than that.
-However, for those birthing inside the medical system (which not all people choose to do), it is part of the informed-choice procedure to start talking about the option of induction by at least 41 weeks, if not before.
+However, for those birthing inside the medical system (which not all people choose to do), it is part of procedure to start talking about the option of induction by at least 41 weeks, if not before.

 When you are sitting in an office with your Doctor or Registered Midwife, being talked to about the option of induction or post-dates testing, it can feel like something unique is happening with you, and that it’s strange.
 “Why haven’t I birthed by now?!”
 “What isn’t working?!”
 “How come MY body hasn’t gone into the birth process yet?!”